Murder of Jim Matthews

-The killing of Jim Matthews was the September 2022 killing of news-radio anchor Jim Matthews at his home in Chesterfield Township, Michigan.
+Jim Nicolai, who worked as a news-radio anchor under the name Jim Matthews, was killed at his home in Chesterfield Township, Michigan in September 2022.

-Jim Matthews
+Victim

 Jim Matthews was the overnight anchor at Metro Detroit's WWJ-AM known as "Newsradio 950".
 He had held that position for seven years.
 He was 57 years old at the time of his death.
-"Matthews" was the name he used professionally; he legal surname was "Nicolai".
+"Matthews" was the name he used professionally; his legal surname was "Nicolai".
 He was a graduate of Lutheran High School in Harper Woods, Michigan.

 Killing

 On September 23, 2022, Matthews was reportedly bludgeoned with a hammer and/or stabbed to death at his home at the Hidden Harbor condominiums in Chesterfield Township.
 Three family members were also injured in the incident.